PEMF Therapy for Dogs: Ease Pain and Improve Movement

 pemf-mat-therapy-for-dogs

-🐾 The Science Behind PEMF Therapy
+The Science Behind PEMF Therapy

 Body’s Cellular Electromagnetics

-Cells in the body have a magnetic field influenced by EMFs from various sources.
-These cells communicate through electrical signals.
-Healthy cells have a defined voltage, similar to a fully charged battery, with a normal membrane resting potential between -30 to -90 millivolts.
+Healthy cells have a stable voltage, like a fully charged battery, with a resting membrane potential between -30 and -90 millivolts.

 Enhancing Body's Cellular Function